CloudCannon/Jekyll-Tips/_guide/introduction.md

 * **Scalable** - There's no backend processing on Jekyll websites which makes them insanely scalable.

 * **Source Controlled** - The entire website including all the content can be source controlled.
 This gives you the entire history of the website and the ability to roll back to any version.

+* **Powerful** - Blogging, photo galleries, layouts and other features you would normally need a backend for are all possible with Jekyll.